jameslittle230/jameslittle-dot-me-eleventy/content/blog/4-tensorflow-object-detection.md

 popular: true
 layout: post
 tags: post
+blurb: "A guide to setting up a Tensorflow Object Detection system and training it with your own self-annotated data."
 ---

 I’ve been working on image object detection for [my senior thesis](https://honors.jameslittle.me/) at [Bowdoin](https://www.bowdoin.edu/computer-science/index.html) and have been unable to find a tutorial that describes, at a low enough level (i.e. with code samples), how to set up the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and train a model with a custom dataset.
 This aims to be that tutorial: the one I wish I could have found three months ago.